-We must inform In-House Counsel in a timely manner if there is any change to the status of our individual licensing, including circumstances where we are qualifiers on our corporate licenses.
-Furthermore, we will represent our credentials in a forthright way.
+We must inform In-House Counsel in a timely manner if there is any change to the status of our individual licensing, including circumstances in which we are qualifiers on our corporate licenses.
+Furthermore, we must represent our credentials in a forthright way.